Design Modular Cloud Infrastructure with Terraform

 Example Project

 Let’s use Terraform to manage infrastructure for multiple fictitious clients.
-By the end of this article, we’ll provision the following:
+By the end of this post, we’ll provision the following:

 • A production BigQuery dataset